The $v_n$-periodic Goodwillie tower on Wedges and Cofibres: Introduction and main results

 \section{Introduction and main results}

-Recently, Behrens and Rezk \cite{BR} have provided a new perspective on the calculation of $v_h$-periodic homotopy groups of spheres by relating the Bousfield-Kuhn functor to topological Andr\'{e}-Quillen cohomology.
+Recently, Behrens and Rezk \cite{BR} have provided a new perspective on the calculation of $v_h$-periodic homotopy groups of spheres by relating the Bousfield--Kuhn functor to topological Andr\'{e}-Quillen cohomology.
 Their result applies to the class of spaces for which the \emph{$v_h$-periodic Goodwillie tower converges} (see Definition \ref{definition:convergence}).
 This naturally raised the question of which spaces are contained in this class.
 In 1998, Arone and Mahowald \cite{2} established that spheres satisfy the desired hypothesis (see Theorem \ref{thm:AM} below), but beyond this, knowledge was scarce.

-In this paper, we introduce new methods for the analysis of Goodwillie towers and use them to prove that several natural classes of spaces have \textit{divergent} $v_h$-periodic Goodwillie towers.
-These methods, specifically Theorem \ref{thm:HMGoodwillie}, will also be useful in investigating the relation between the Bousfield-Kuhn functor and `spectral Lie algebras' in \cite{heuts}.
+In this paper, we introduce new methods for the analysis of the Goodwillie tower on a wedge of spaces or on the cofibre of a map.
+We use them to prove that several natural classes of spaces have \textit{divergent} $v_h$-periodic Goodwillie towers.
+In particular, the $v_h$-periodic homotopy groups of these spaces cannot be completely recovered from the TAQ-based Lie algebra models of Behrens and Rezk (cf. \cite{BR2}).
+Our methods in fact provide a useful tool in the study of $v_h$-periodic spaces through spectral Lie algebras.
+For example, Theorem \ref{thm:HMGoodwillie} was originally used in \cite{heuts} to establish a more direct relation between the Bousfield--Kuhn functor and spectral Lie algebras which does not suffer from the aforementioned convergence issues.

 Given a pointed space $X$, we can evaluate the \emph{Goodwillie tower of the identity} \mbox{on $X$} (see \cite{1}) and obtain a diagram